Training Outcomes Within Your Budget!

 Volume Determination Formula for an Oblique Cylinder

-This is because the base area and height determine the volume.
+This is because the Area of a Cylinder, specifically its base area, along with the height, determines the volume.
 The height (h) in this formula is the perpendicular distance between the bases, not the length of the slanted side.

 Volume Determination Formula for an Oblique Cylinder